kealanparr/Every-link-I-wish-I-had-as-a-beginner/readme.md

 https://www.freecodecamp.org/news/impposter-syndrome-664a4b749fb8/ - What is the impostor syndrome?
 And steps it helped someone to overcome it
 https://github.com/alcovegan/awesome-imposter-syndrome - Bit of a bad title, but an awesome list of resources to help you with impostor syndrome
 ## Motivation issues
-https://www.whatwouldmarkruffalodo.com/ - What would Mark Ruffalo do?
-How Mark overcame his hurdles
 https://sive.rs/up2you - Assume no-one is going to help you.
 Don't wait for Superman to come and help you
 https://medium.com/always-be-coding/abc-always-be-coding-d5f8051afce2#.4heg8zvm4 - Motivation to get your first job, and pursue mastery
 https://jamesclear.com/goals-systems - Forget setting goals, focus on systems